Observation of coherent oscillations in association of dimers from a thermal gas of ultracold atoms: Supplemental Material

 where $a(t)$ indicates a time-dependent scattering length which obeys the following relation:

-where $a_\textrm{bare}$ denotes the scattering length in the absence of radio-frequency magnetic pulse whose amplitude is $a_{\rm{max}}$. $\nu$ refers to the driving frequency of the pulse and $\chi(t)$ is the pulse's envelope as depicted in Fig.2, i.e. $\chi(t)=b(t)/b_0$ of the main text.
+where $a_\textrm{bare}$ denotes the scattering length in the absence of radio-frequency magnetic pulse whose amplitude is $a_{\rm{max}}$. $\nu$ refers to the driving frequency of the pulse and $\chi(t)$ is the pulse's envelope as depicted in Fig.~3, i.e. $\chi(t)=b(t)/b_0$ of the main text.

-Following Ref.~\citesupp{Giannakeas19} the transition probability density to the molecular state from an initial continuum one of energy $E_{c}$ can be derived within the rotating-wave approximation.
+To gain a better physical intuition, semi-analytical expression of the transition probability density to the molecular state from an initial continuum one of energy $E_{c}$ can be derived within the rotating-wave approximation.
 Namely, Eq.~(5) from Ref.~\citesupp{Giannakeas19} is adapted for zero-range interactions as in Eq.~(\ref{eq:s1}) yielding the following relations:

 \begin{widetext}